EkanseWetihete/GradioAddonTemplate/README.md

 Output.py - According to given parameters, it sends to AI Chat, recieves response and sends back the HTML data after clicking "Submit" towards the website.

-AI_test_huggingface.py - Takes models from huggingface website and downloads them.
+AI_test_huggingface.py - Takes models from huggingface website and downloads them (or uses the downloaded models).
 You can change and choose your own pre-trained models to test.

 Server.py - Server management part has library reloading functions, hosts and reads data from Input and Output.
 Commandline part can stop, start, exit and restart the server.
 Restarting will reload Input and Output libraries, which makes it way easier to change AI models, website functionality wether it is javascript, css or changing WebData Blocks.